 There are many, many different terms in video production.
-Like “stingers” and “C47s”.
+Examples include “stingers” and “C47s”.
 While you don’t need to know those terms for our personalized video software, it’s always fun to learn something new.

 For starters!
 A video personalization software, like Covideo, Dubb, or Hippo are communication tools that utilize video to deliver messages.
 Although a personalized video message doesn’t involve a crazy amount of video knowledge, it couldn’t hurt to learn a few things before jumping on a record through a personalized video maker.